paypal/PPExtensions/docs/getting-started/build-ppextensions.md

 pip install ppextensions
 ```

-## Try ppextensions
+## Try ppextensions magics
 ```
 %load_ext ppextensions.ppmagics
 ```

-Try help to see all the available options
+Try help to see all the available magics and options
 ```
 %help
 ```